Ambhua: Infrastructure

 As per the District Census Handbook 2011, Ambhua covered an area of 4.8803 km2.
 There is a railway station at Rajgram 1 km away.
 Buses are available in the town.
 It has 11 km roads and both open and closed drains.
 The major source of protected water supply is from overhead tank.
 There are 1,420 domestic electric connections and 21 road light points.
 Amongst the medical facilities it has are 1 hospital with 50 beds, 1 family welfare centre and 2 medicine shops.
 Amongst the educational facilities it has are 3 primary schools, 1 secondary school and 1 senior secondary school.
 The nearest general degree college is 13 km away.
 Public library and reading room are available at Rajgram.
 It has branches of 1 nationalised and 1 cooperative bank.

 Transport

 Ambhua is off State Highway 7, running from Rajgram to Midnapore.

 Education

 Ambhua Junior High School, a Bengali-medium co-educational institution, was established in 2010.
-It has arrangements for teaching from class V to class VII.
+It has arrangements for teaching from class V to class VIII.

-There is a Government Model School at Ambhua.
+There is a Government Model School (Murarai-I) to the Western outskirts of the village, Ambhua.

+Muktomon Gramin Samajik Patrika (Muktomon, a rural social magazine) was published on 2 June 2024 at Rajgaon Mahamaya High School.
+The purpose of the magazine is to drive away the addiction on social media of the students, especially the innocent kids.
+The editor of the magazine is Mr. Enayet Kabir Siddiqui.

+There is an Islamic Institution naming Madrasa Islamia Ehiya Ul Uloom run by common people.
+It was established in 2011 by Maulana Nurul Huda with the donation of Quazi Jahirul Islam and the villagers.Later Quazi Habibul Islam took the responsibility of the madrasa (school).Specially the orphans and the poor children are taught here.
+Besides, there is a mosque next to the madrasa, Masjid E Habibia.
+It was established in 2021 by Quazi Habibul Islam.